simon-schlueter/hypixel-js/README.md

 ## Notes

-When providing UUIDs make sure to remove dashes.
+When querying data by player UUIDs make sure to remove dashes.

 ## Examples
 #### Create a Client instance